Exploring the Sustainable Development Goals

 Blink, and you’re in third grade.

-Multiplication tables, spelling tests and volcanoes made from baking soda and vinegar.
+Multiplication tables, spelling tests, and volcanoes made from baking soda and vinegar.
 The annual science fair.
-History lessons about the Oregon Trail or the Mayflower or Abraham Lincoln.
+History lessons about the Oregon Trail and Abraham Lincoln.

 Fast forward a few more years and you’re in high school, navigating first dates, college applications and the emerging independence of adulthood.

 For many of us in the United States, our formative years were spent in school, learning to think, interact and discover.
 Through our time in the classroom, we received not only the academic and technical skills we needed to pursue careers and earn incomes, but also critical life skills that shaped how we treat other people, serve our communities and raise our families.

 School served as the backdrop of our childhoods, and equipped us to achieve our goals as adults.
 It shaped us into the people we are today.

 In the international development community, we agree that one of the keys to unlocking a brighter, more prosperous future for those living in extreme poverty is education.
 Education unilaterally improves economic productivity, health outcomes, family planning, gender equality, tolerance and peace building, among innumerable other positive outcomes.

 It is the closest thing to a secret weapon that we have in the fight against poverty.